Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 # ALUP - Arduino LED USB Protocol (name may change)

-__Version: 0.2__
+__Version: 0.3__

 ## Description

-The ALUP (Arduino LED USB Protocol, name may change) is a protocol for transmission of RGB data.
+The ALUP (Arduino LED USB Protocol, temporary name) is a protocol for transmission of RGB data.
 It can be used to let almost any device control addressable LED strips.